Mexico power utility seeking $899 mln in pipeline dispute; firms to talk

 By Abraham Gonzalez

-MEXICO CITY, July 2 (Reuters) - Mexican national power company CFE on Tuesday said it is seeking $899 million in a dispute with natural gas pipeline firms, and said talks with Canada'sTC Energy Corp and billionaire Carlos Slim'sGrupo Carso would start within days.
+MEXICO CITY, July 2 (Reuters) - Mexican national power company CFE said on Tuesday it is seeking $899 million in a dispute with natural gas pipeline firms and talks with Canada'sTC Energy Corp and billionaire Carlos Slim'sGrupo Carso would start within days.

 The Comision Federal de Electricidad (CFE) is seeking to negotiate "fairer" terms for a number of pipeline contracts signed by Mexico's previous government.
 President Andres Manuel Lopez Obrador has questioned the contracts, arguing they are too costly.